isabelcabezasm/designpatterns/singleton/README.md

 # Singleton Pattern

-The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.
+The Singleton Pattern ensures a class has only one instance, and it provides a global point of access to it.

 ## Problem